VkasRajpurohit/Insurance_Premium_Prediction/README.md

 # Insurance Premium Prediction
-Built a web application for Insurance Premium Prediction, User will enter the required values & hit Get Premium, and it will show the premium as below
+Built a web application for Insurance Premium Prediction, User will enter the required values & hit Get Premium, and it will show the **premium** as result.

 ### Webapp-- https://insurance-premium-webapp.herokuapp.com/